Abe Attell: Black Sox Scandal

 In 1920 Attell was accused of being the messenger between the gangster Rothstein and players of the Chicago White Sox baseball organization, during the planning stages of the fix of the 1919 World Series.
 Prior to the series, Attell had been approached by former fighter Billy Maharg and former Major League Baseball pitcher "Sleepy" Bill Burns in their bid to get Rothstein to financially back the fix.
 The Black Sox scandal was considered a major outrage in sports and Attell's name appeared in newspaper headlines related to the scandal.
 He and many White Sox players were formally charged with several counts, including fixing the event, however Rothstein was never charged.
 All were eventually acquitted at trial, but Major League Baseball banned them from participating in baseball activities at any level.
 Attell denied having been involved in any talks about fixing the series and convinced the jury that the wrong Abe Attell was accused.

-The Great Depression, life, and death
+In the 1988 film Eight Men Out, Attell was portrayed by actor Michael Mantell.

-Following the 1919 Major League Baseball gambling impropriety, which did much to taint a spectacular featherweight career, Attell lived a full and extraordinary life.
+Death

 Attell died in New Paltz, New York, on February 7, 1970.

 In 2017, McFarland & Company published the first comprehensive biography of Attell, The Fighting Times of Abe Attell, by author Mark Allen Baker.